Skip to main content

 At a glance

-A cross-channel alert that joins Criteo campaign spend against the live rejection status of the product catalogue each campaign depends on, and flags any budget flowing into a campaign whose linked feed has active rejections.
+A cross-platform alert that joins Criteo campaign spend against the live rejection status of the product catalogue each campaign depends on, and flags any budget flowing into a campaign whose linked feed has active rejections.
 This is the single highest-leverage card in the Criteo manifest because Criteo is feed-driven by design: dynamic creative is rendered from the catalogue, so when items are rejected, no creative renders for them, and any spend the campaign keeps pacing is wasted on whatever fallback inventory remains.
 Feed rejections are silent, they do not stop the campaign, they just hollow it out.
 This card turns a buried diagnostics warning into a money figure: here is exactly how much spend is exposed to a feed that is partly broken right now.

 Calculation